-These are definitely on the constant rotation now, we’re grabbing these little potatoes every time we go to the store, and trust me guys, that’s a lot.
+This potato recipe is definitely on our constant rotation now, we’re grabbing these little potatoes every time we go to the store, and trust me guys, we go to the store a lot.

-You can also make these ahead of time so if you are planning on having them as a side for a dinner party you can just crispy them up in the oven before you eat.
+Yep, you can also make these ahead of time so if you are planning on having them as a side for a dinner party or just for your own family.

-These Stick of Butter Smashed Potatoes get boiled in chicken broth and you guessed it – a stick of butter.
-The butter in the broth flavors the potatoes as they boil (and so does the broth instead of water) but you’re also going to use it to flavor the potatoes when they’re done, too.
+These Stick of Butter Smashed Potatoes get boiled in chicken broth, not water, and – you guessed it – a stick of butter.
+The butter and the chicken broth flavors the potatoes as they boil, and you’re also going to use it to flavor the potatoes when they’re done, too.

 Stay with me here….

-So boil the potatoes – let them cool a minute then smash them with whatever object you like.
+Start by boiling the potatoes until they are fork tender.
+Let them cool a few minutes then smash them with whatever object you like.

-So before you get these smashed potatoes in the oven, you’re going to spoon the buttery, herby, chicken flavored broth on top of them so it all bakes right in.
+Now, before you get these smashed potatoes in the oven, you’re going to spoon that buttery, herby, chicken flavored broth on top of them so it all bakes right in.

 1 1/2 pounds small potatoes